 - Fiery Gin And Orange Cocktail: It’s like summer in a glass.

 - Spicy Caesar: Think Bloody Mary, but with clamato.

 - Blood Orange Margarita: We use jalapeños to give it some heat.

 Explore the Scoville scale through our Up The Scale spice set, featuring medium heat jalapeño, extra-hot habanero, and fiery super-hot ghost powders.

 Spicy Paloma Cocktail

 - Splash grapefruit soda water

-- Jalapeño wheels or grapefruit for garnish
+- Jalapeño wheels or grapefruit for garnish, optional

 - In a cocktail shaker over ice, add the tequila, jalapeño simple syrup, grapefruit juice, soda water, and lime juice.